-- Be aged between 17 and 35 and identify as Aboriginal or Torres Strait Islander or as having a declared disability
+- Aged between 17 and 35 and identify as Aboriginal or Torres Strait Islander or as having a declared disability

-- Be an Australian Citizen, or have an appropriate work visa
+- an Australian Citizen, or have an appropriate work visa

 An eligible candidate for a traineeship must:

 - Be willing to complete a pre-employment declaration